ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/scripting.md

 # [Events & Connections](scripting/eventsandconnections.md)
 Component based design depends heavily on a simple and flexible way to pass information between components.
-This section covers how to use events in zero to allow components to speak to each other.
+This section covers how to use events in Zilch to allow components to speak to each other.

 # [Debug Drawing](scripting/debugdrawing.md)
 There are multiple ways to debug your game in Zilch aside from the standard `Console.Writeline` function.